 Step 4 – Once you figure out the size of the image, you can then create your own image in that size then upload it to your site.

 How To View Demo Image Sizes (Alternative)

 In the event that you’d like to view the size of a Fusion Builder container background, or other images that cannot simply be viewed by right clicking it and selecting the ‘Open Image in New Tab’ option, then please follow the steps below.

 Step 1 – If the ‘Open Image in New Tab’ option is not available, click the ‘Inspect’ option instead.

 Step 2 – The Developer Console will appear on the right hand side of the screen.
 A portion of code will also be highlighted, which represents an area on your website.
 Hover over each block of code until the whole background is highlighted.
 Please refer to this image as an example.

-Step 3 - Once you've found the block of code that represents the area you'd like to inspect, click on the block of code.
-In the Styles section below the Developer Console, find the 'background-image' section and you will see a URL.
+Step 3 – Once you’ve found the block of code that represents the area you’d like to inspect, click on the block of code.
+In the Styles section below the Developer Console, find the ‘background-image’ section and you will see a URL.
 Hover over this URL to see the image thumbnail and the image size.
-Please refer to the image on the right as an example.
+Please refer to the image below as an example.

 Fusion Builder Container Image Sizes

 When uploading a background image to a Fusion Builder Container, you may notice that only a portion of your image is displayed when viewed on mobile or tablets.
 This is how the theme naturally handles background images and is not a responsive issue.
 The background image is first centered, then it will resize proportionally until the image’s width or height is equal to the container’s width or height (whichever is greater).
 For example, if you have a 500px x 500px image and a 100px x 350px container, then your background image will be resized to 350px x 350px.
 Please refer to the examples below for a visual representation of this.

 Portfolio Featured Image Sizes